farawayCC/Responsum/README.md

 # Current state

 Nowadays project is under rapid development.
-Core functionality is already presented using Ethereum blockchain (http://c15dff73.ngrok.io), but we are migrating to Tron network.
+Core functionality is already presented using Ethereum blockchain (http://40bdd856.ngrok.io/), but we are migrating to Tron network because during development we found out that eth blockchain is too slow for that kind of project and require a lot of money to proceed transactions (create reviews).
 It will give our product more usability because with it we can provide a solution to review products without a need of going to cryptocurrency exchange.
 You can learn more about this great blockchain at https://developers.tron.network/docs/getting-started

 # Installing on localhost